GaryHostt/DR_DNS-1/LabGuide200.md

 ## Introduction

 This lab walks your through how to automate your block and boot volumes backups to a new region.
-Should disaster strike your home region, it is critical to have the backups elsewhere.
-Then you will configure the Traffic Management policy where if your servers in your home region are down, your DNS entry will re-route visitors to your site to your standby region.
+Should disaster strike your primary region, it is critical to have the backups elsewhere.
+Then you will configure the Traffic Management policy - in the event that your servers in the primary region are down, your DNS entry will re-route visitors to your servers in your DR region.

 ### Objectives
-- Configure DNS failover to standby region in traffic management
+- Configure DNS failover to DR region in traffic management
 - Run attached Python scripts to take backups and move them from primary to standby region

 ### Required Artifacts